xasyhack/Linux/README.md

 - **Filesystem Management**: Commands for working with filesystems, including mounting, creating, and checking.
 - **Swap Management**: Commands for creating, enabling, and managing swap space.
 - **Auto-Mount Configuration**: Guidance on configuring filesystems to be automatically mounted at boot via `/etc/fstab`.

-This table format is ready to be copied into a `.md` file and will display nicely on GitHub.

 # CentOS Enterprise Linux 7 Network Management Cheat Sheet